-The framework that has been applied is set out in the Academies: Accounts Direction 2019 to 20 Annex B: Regularity Reporting.
+The framework that has been applied is set out in the extant Framework and Guide for External Auditors and Reporting Accountants of Academy Trust.
 We are independent of Godalming College in accordance with the ethical requirements that are applicable to this engagement and we have fulfilled our ethical requirements in accordance with these requirements.
-We believe the assurance evidence we have obtained is sufficient to provide a basis for our conclusion
+We believe the assurance evidence we have obtained is sufficient to provide a basis for our conclusion.

-Responsibilities of Godalming College's accounting officer and the reporting accountant
+Responsibilities of Godalming College's accounting officer and trustees

-The accounting officer is responsible, under the requirements of Godalming College's funding agreement with the Secretary of State for Education dated 8 February 2018 and the Academies Financial Handbook extant from 1 September 2019, for ensuring that expenditure disbursed and income received is applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.
+The accounting officer is responsible, under the requirements of Godalming College's funding agreement with the Secretary of State for Education dated 9 May 2018 and the Academies Financial Handbook extant from 1 September 2020, for ensuring that expenditure disbursed and income received are applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.
 The accounting officer is also responsible for preparing the Statement of Regularity, Propriety and Compliance.
-The Trustees (who act as trustees for the charitable activities of the charitable company are also the directors of the charitable company for the purposes of company law) are responsible for the proper conduct and financial operation of Godalming College and appointment of the accounting officer.
+The trustees (who are also the directors of the charitable company for the purposes of company law) are responsible for the proper conduct and financial operation of Godalming College and appointment of the accounting officer.